HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-mac.markdown

 - [Command Line Tools for Xcode](https://developer.apple.com/download/more/)
   - free Apple Developer registration required, or install using `xcode-select --install`
 - [Python](https://www.python.org/downloads/) 3.7.0 or later

-  - ensure your Python installation has properly created `/Library/Frameworks/Python.framework/Versions/<version>`
+Python 3 as included with macOS 11.0 Big Sur is sufficient.
+For macOS prior to Big Sur, after installing an updated Python 3 from an official source, please ensure the installation has properly created `/Library/Frameworks/Python.framework/Versions/<version>`.

 Additional dependencies (may be built via included script):